sjsrey/ors/ors.md

 issues of copyright and access have to be addressed for this model to become realized.
 Indeed, the technical solutions to implement the open publishing models are already with us.
 The major stumbling blocks are institutional  [@Ahlqvist:2013vn].

-## Open Data ##
+## Open Data

 The increasing availability of open data is playing a pivotal role in the  the evolution of the so called *fourth paradigm of science*.
-The classic pairing of experiment and theory (first and second paradigms) where married to the third paradigm of large-scale computational simulation in the mid-20th century.
+The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
 In this triad, data has provided observations about phenomena and was either collected to test particular theories or generated as output in process based simulations about those phenomena.
 In the fourth paradigm, data takes a more leading role in that application of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].

+esda

+regional science way behind here

+economics blinders

-## Open Models
+## Open Models ##

+urbansim

+ogc standards and interoperability

+micro-macro integration

+coupled systems

 ## Open Collaboration: Release Early and Release Often
  Recall that the problems with publication pressures leading to dubious, in the worst case, or sloppy in the best, scholarly practices.
 Data analysis is not easy, and honest mistakes can and are made.
 Uncovering those mistakes is also not easy, especially in our current publishing system.
 The lack of replication infrastructure is a major impediment to identifying errors of both nefarious and honest species.